eliseuramos93/lab_tests_results_app/README.md

 _Important: It's recomended that you use Google Chrome for this step, since Firefox may have some issues regarding demanding a HTTPS connection, which the aplication still does not support._

-## How to run the application tests
+## How to run the application's tests

 1. Execute the application in a development environment (refer to instructions above to do so);
 2. Access the bash of the `rails-backend` container.
 You can do this by running the suggested command below: